testbenchcc/markdown-notes-app/README.md

 - By default, all notes live under the `notes/` folder in this repo.
 - Subfolders represent categories.
 - Each `.md` file is a note.
+- The `notes/` folder can also be initialized as a separate Git repository (for example `https://github.com/testbenchcc/markdown-notes.git`), which is git-ignored by the main app repo and used for versioning and sync.
 - The app treats the folder where `main.py` lives as the notebook root and uses a configurable `NOTES_ROOT` path defined near the top of `main.py`.
 - You can also override the notes root by setting a `NOTES_ROOT` environment variable.
 If it is a relative path, it is resolved against the application root (the folder containing `main.py`).